 - Printable Thanksgiving themed matching cards (Download links for the PDFS are lower in the post.)

 - Printer & paper or cardstock

 - Scissors or paper cutter.
-I’ve used this paper trimmer for years and it still works.
+I like my Fiskar’s paper trimmer with a guide wire.
 I like how easy accurate cutting is thanks to the guide wire.

 - Laminator & laminating pouches.
 Optional, but highly recommended.
 If you don’t have a laminator, you can “laminate” the individual cards with 2″ clear packing tape.

 How to print and use your matching or memory game:

 First, download your printables below.
 There are shadow matching cards, mirror image match cards, and classic match-up game cards.
 You can combine multiple sets for a more difficult matching or memory game.

 Print.
 Like I wrote above, I recommend using presentation paper, cardstock, or bright white printer paper.
 Cardstock cards will be more durable, images printed on bright white paper will look brighter and cleaner.

 Laminate your pages before cutting the tiles out along the dotted lines.
 If you don’t have a laminator, you can “laminate” them with clear packing tape.

 Cut out the cards along the dotted lines.
 The tiles are about 2″ square when cut out.